dps923/winter2020/graded-work/assign4-professor.md

 * FoodConsumed (to-one with Meal)
 * SavedFood

-As an example, it could look something like the following:
+Each entity must have the attributes it needs to implement the specifications.
+You may have to revise your data model as you work on the assignment.
+As an example, it could end up looking something like the following:

 ![Core Data model](images/a4-core-data-model.png)